titoBouzout/WordCount/readme.md

 ## Description

-Provides a real-time Word Count in the status-bar for Sublime Text 2.
+Provides a real-time Word Count and character count in the status-bar for Sublime Text 2.
 See: http://www.sublimetext.com/

-Count words on document or in selections.
+Count words and/or characters on document or in selections.

 The minimal word length is 1 and does not count digits.